Start Printed Page 38061

-The Department of Education is issuing a notice inviting applications for new awards for fiscal year (FY) 2017 for the Presidential and Congressional Academies for American History and Civics (Academies) Program, Catalog of Federal Domestic Assistance (CFDA) number 84.422A.
+The Department of Education (Department) is issuing a notice inviting applications for new awards for fiscal year (FY) 2021 for the Presidential and Congressional Academies for American History and Civics (Academies) Program, Assistance Listing Number 84.422A.
+This notice relates to the approved information collection under OMB control number 1894-0006.

 Start Further Info